sirfonzie/INF2004_LAB6/README.md

     uint16_t humidity;    // Assuming humidity range can be represented with uint16_t };
 ```
 In this example, we changed `float` to `uint16_t` if the data range allows it, saving memory.

-##### 2. Efficient Data Structures:

-Choose data structures that use memory efficiently.
+**Efficient Data Structures:** Choose data structures that use memory efficiently.
 For example, use arrays instead of linked lists when memory usage is a concern.

 **Before Optimization:**
 ```c